karolsluszniak/cloudless-box/README.md

 ### Firewall

 This cookbook will add exclusion rules for SSH and HTTP and close all other ports for security.
+You can disable this by setting:

+    node['cloudless-box']['firewall'] = false